 Trivial benefits for directors are an available exemption, from HM Revenue & Customs.
 However, these are not very well known to many UK contracting professionals and business owners.
 Due to this, as many do not claim HMRC trivial benefits, directors and UK contractors miss out.
 This is a great benefit to claim for when you are a UK contractor or small business owner and there is a current limit for trivial benefits £300 per director.

 As a UK limited company owner, this is something that you can claim every year as part of your expenses.
 However, when we make a claim for these, are trivial benefits tax-deductible?
 The exemption has now been around for a few years.
 Therefore, if you are a company director of a `close company’ and you meet certain conditions, this allowance will be tax-free for you and your employees.
 If you are contracting in the UK, it one of your limited company contractor’s benefits to claim for trivial benefits for directors of up to £300 per director per annum.

 The benefits of director’s trivial benefits (UK)

-Please note that there are two good aspects for you as a business owner when you pay these:
+There are two good aspects for you as a UK contractor and business owner when you pay these:

 - You or your employees benefit from the allowance on a personal basis.